From backpacking and bikepacking to kayak adventures—compression sacks are always handy when space is at a premium.

 - Divide the total by 61 = volume in liters

-If you need waterproof protection but do not need maximum compression, we'd suggest the eVac Dry Sack.
-The eVac Dry Sack - Size 13 Liter weighs 2.4 ounces.
-Note: When you pack your soft goods in the eVac sack, roll and click the roll-top closure then sit on the bag to squeeze out air through the eVent fabric base.
-Roll the roll-top closure down tighter and you’ve achieved a reasonable degree of compression.
-You’ll need to pack the bag into your backpack and pack other gear on top to prevent it drawing air back into the eVac sack.
+The eVac dry sack compresses a little differently to our other bags.
+Pack your soft items in the sack, roll and click the roll-top closure closed, then sit on the bag to squeeze out air through the eVent fabric base.
+It doesn’t need straps and a lid to compress; instead, simply roll the roll-top closure down tighter until you’ve achieved a reasonable degree of compression.
+You’ll need to pack the bag into your backpack and pack other gear on top to prevent it drawing air back into the sack.

 Compression sacks make hauling gear around so much easier—and, fortunately, there’s one for almost every kind of adventure.
 If you need the dry storage without the compression, reach for a dry sack or dry bag instead.
 Too easy.